English

 Colourful stalls with fresh seafood displays

-Traditional Japanese lanterns adorning the market
+Traditional Japanese lanterns adorn the market

 Hidden Gems Nearby